CMUAbstract/ta-ctrl-sw/README.md

 * Clone:
     git clone --recursive <this repo name>

-* Deps: The following dependencies are required
+* Deps: The following dependencies are required and were tested on Linux Mint

 [mspgcc](https://www.ti.com/tool/download/MSP430-GCC-OPENSOURCE): This code was tested using version 8.3.1.25 .
-Download from the link using the all in one installer.
+Download from the link using the all in one installer (msp430-gcc-full-linux-x64-installer-8.3.1.0.run for linux).
 Double check the path- it should be installed at /opt/ti/mspgcc -- then add the following to your .bashrc file:

     export MSPDEBUG_TILIB_PATH=/opt/ti/mspgcc/bin